civitz/civitz.github.io/_drafts/2022-07-19-JWT-and-auth.md

 title: JWT for service-to-service auth
 ---

-Microservice architecture has been around for years now, and I thing it's here to stay.
+Microservice architecture has been around for years now, and I think it's here to stay.
 The approach has many advantages, but it brings some challenges along the way.
 One of which is authentication/authorization.

 Authentication and authorization are two very distinct concerns that are often treated together, expecially if the information used to verify them is the same (for example a username or a session identifier).
 From now on we will refer to both terms together as "auth".